Profit & Loss Report

 Section 1: Revenue

-Revenue is all the money your garage earns from selling services and products to customers.
+Revenue is the money your garage has issued to customers for completed work in the selected period.
 This is your "top line" -- the starting point for all calculations.

 Revenue Categories